-To coincide with its release, in collaboration with Bury St Edmunds Guildhall, we have created a new guided walk on Bury St Edmunds in WWII.
+To coincide with its release, in collaboration with Bury St Edmunds Guildhall, we have created a new guided walk about Bury St Edmunds in WWII.

-The 60-minute walk will bring to life those Bury buildings and places which contributed to the war effort or helped raise the morale of allied servicemen and women during those dark days.
-It will end with a 30-minute visit to the Guildhall, to see the only surviving Royal Observer Corps Operations Room in the country, where specialist guides will describe its vital role in Britain’s air defence and the many lives it saved.
+The 60-minute tour will bring to life those Bury buildings and places which contributed to the war effort or helped raise the morale of allied servicemen and women during those dark days.
+It will be combined with a 30-minute visit to the Guildhall, to see the only surviving Royal Observer Corps Operations Room in the country, where specialist guides will describe its vital role in Britain’s air defence and the many lives it saved.

 Adults £12, U-18s £6, U-5s free.
 Advance booking essential.